-Please see the table below for the courses that Aranmore Catholic College is offering, please note that not all courses are available on the ATAR and General pathways.
+Please see the table below for the courses that Aranmore Catholic College is intending to offer.
+Please note that not all courses are available on the ATAR and General pathways.
 BOTH indicates ATAR and General are offered.

 Students must complete, in their final WACE year (Year 12), at least one course from List A and at least one course from List B.